 At Penn Alexander School, we recognize the need to prepare our students for life in a digital, global community.
 We are committed to providing access to the latest technology across all grade levels, and our staff are encouraged to integrate technology with our curriculum to enhance instruction.

-Students in grades Kindergarten through 8th grade visit the computer lab for one class period each week, and small groups of Middle school students are offered additional technology classes during enrichment periods twice a week.
+Students in grades Kindergarten through 8th grade visit the computer lab for one class period each week, and small groups of Middle school students are offered additional technology classes during our elective periods twice a week.
 Students learn computer basics, internet safety, video editing, as well as basic computer programming and introductory app design.

 In grades 4 through 8, students use Google Classroom to collaborate with teachers and classmates, and our PAS Robotics team uses Lego MindStorms software to program their robots.